g-leech/argmin-gravitas/_posts/2017-01-11-ludwig-and-the-machine.markdown

 -->
 This is far from the most important way ML affects old thought.

-What I clumsily call the formal sciences, math/stats/CS/decision theory.
+The formal sciences, math/stats/CS/decision theory.

 * inductive bias; the set of assumptions a learner uses to predict outputs given inputs that it has not encountered *Absolute bias: constraint on hypothesis space. e.g. search only linearly separable functions